Two Seconds: Plot

 As John Allen, a condemned murderer, is led to the electric chair, a witness asks the prison warden how long it takes for the condemned person to die.
 "A strongly built man like John Allen?
-It'll take two seconds."
-The witness remarks, "That'll be the longest two seconds of his life."
+It'll take two seconds".
+The witness remarks, "That'll be the longest two seconds of his life".
 As the executioner throws the switch, the events that led up to the execution appear in flashback.

-John works with his friend and flatmate Bud Clark, as riveters, on the girders of a skyscraper under construction, getting paid $62.50 a week, "more than a college professor."
+John works with his friend and flatmate Bud Clark, as riveters, on the girders of a skyscraper under construction, getting paid $62.50 a week, "more than a college professor".
 Bud is engaged to be married, and tries to set up a date for Allen that night, but Allen expresses disinterest because Bud keeps setting John up with "firewagons", his term for fat girls.
-Bud and John go out on the town after Bud winning $38 on the horses.
+Bud and John go out on the town after Bud wins $38 on the horses.
 John sees that the girl that Bud's girl has brought along for him to double date is a "firewagon", so he splits off on his own, going to a Taxi dance hall nearby, where he meets dancer Shirley Day.
 After dancing and talking to Shirley for some time, he indicates that they should talk some more.
 "Can't.
 Gotta have a ticket".
 "Well OK", John dozily says.
-"Get a handful so we can dance a lot together."
+"Get a handful so we can dance a lot together".
 In the five minutes John is away buying tickets, Shirley has gone off with another customer.
-That customer gropes her, and Shirley causes a scene, shouting at the customer, "He paid a dime and he thinks that entitles him to privileges."
+That customer gropes her, and Shirley causes a scene, shouting at the customer, "He paid a dime and he thinks that entitles him to privileges".
 John wades in, punching the customer to the floor.
 Tony, the dance hall owner, tells them both to get out, firing Shirley.
 John then takes Shirley for a milk shake.